 To the Members of Career Point Limited (Report on Audit of the Standalone FinancialStatements)

-We have audited the standalone financial statements of Career Point Limited ("theCompany") which comprise the Balance Sheet as at 31st March 2019 the Statement ofProfit and Loss (including Other Comprehensive Income) the Statement of Cash Flows andthe Statement of Changes in Equity for the year then ended including a summary of the significant accounting policies and otherexplanatory information (herein after referredto as "standalone financial statements").
+We have audited the standalone financial statements of Career Point Limited ("theCompany") which comprise the Balance Sheet as at 31st March 2020 the Statement ofProfit and Loss (including Other Comprehensive Income) the Statement of Cash Flows andStatement of Changes in Equity for the year then ended and notes to the financialstatements including a summary of the significant accounting policies and otherexplanatory information (herein after referred to as "standalone financialstatements").

-Auditor's Responsibilities for the Audit ofthe Standalone Financial Statements sectionof our report.
+Auditor's Responsibilities for the Audit of the Standalone Financial Statements sectionof our report.
 We are independent of the Company in accordance with the Code of Ethicsissued by the Institute of Chartered Accountants of India (ICAI) together with the ethicalrequirements that are relevant to our audit of the standalone financial statements underthe provisions of the Act and the Rules thereunder and we have fulfilled our otherethical responsibilities in accordance with these requirements and the ICAI's Code ofEthics.
 We believe that the audit evidence we have obtained is sufficient and appropriateto provide a basis for our opinion.

 Key Audit Matters

 Key audit matters are those matters that in our professional judgement were of mostsignificance in our audit of the standalone financial statements of the current period.These matters were addressed in the context of our audit of the standalone financialstatements as a whole and in forming our opinion thereon and we do not provide aseparate opinion on these matters.
-We have determined the matters described below to bethe key audit matters to be communicated in our report.
+We have determined the matters described below to bekey audit matters to be communicated in our report.

 In connection with our audit of the standalone financial statements our responsibilityis to read the other information identified above when it becomes available and in doingso consider whether the other information is materially inconsistent with the standalonefinancial statements or our knowledge obtained in the audit or otherwise appears to bematerially misstated.
-If based on the work we have performed we conclude that there is amaterial misstatement of this other information weare required to report that
+If based on the work we have performed we conclude that there is amaterial misstatement of this other information we are required to report that

 Management's Responsibility for the Standalone Financial Statements

-The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Act with respect to the preparation of these standalone financial statementsthat give a true and fair view of the financial position financial performance includingother comprehensive income changes in equityand cash flows of the Company in accordancewith the Indian Accounting Standards (Ind AS) and other accounting principles generallyaccepted in India.
+The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Act with respect to the preparation of these standalone financial statementsthat give a true and fair view of the financial position financial performance includingother comprehensive income changes in equity and cash flows of the Company in accordancewith the Indian Accounting Standards (Ind AS) and other accounting principles generallyaccepted in India.